-1. Choose reclaimed bricks for a garden path like Monty Don's
+1. Choose reclaimed bricks for a garden path

 2. Use yoghurt to age new brick paths

-What if you already have a brick path but it just looks too pristine?
 Or perhaps you are putting down the path but prefer to use new bricks because the regular shape makes them easier – and cheaper – to lay?
 Don’t worry, you can still achieve a weathered effect.
 The secret is yoghurt.
 Yes, honestly – these garden path ideas are genius we know.
 You just need to dilute it with water then brush it on to the path.
 Make sure you check the weather forecast first so your solution isn’t washed away in a hurry, though.

-4. Allow seeds to grow between the cracks
+5. Allow seeds to grow between the cracks

 For a more overgrown, relaxed garden path look, let nature do its thing and encourage plants to grow between the bricks of your path.
 Monty’s advice, shared in the Mail Online is to skip the mortar between the bricks in your path when you lay it, and simply brush in plain sand.
 How easy – and time saving – is that?

-5. Mix brick with other materials
+8. Mix pavers with other materials

-Brick isn’t the only material Monty uses for the hard paths in his garden, and this is one of the most effective garden path ideas in our eyes.
 Combining different surfaces will simply make your garden path look more rustic and interesting – in a subtle way.
 To ensure you don't end up with a harsh contrast, choose a paver in a harmonious shade as above so the change of surface is subtle.
 Make sure, too, that there’s not a level change where brick and a second material meet to avoid creating a trip hazard.

-6. Line a gravel path with flowers
+9. Line a gravel path with flowers

 If you were left with a gravel garden path but aren't into the look, not to worry as you should never underestimate the power of flowers!
-Line your garden path for a dramatic and colourful display, ensuring you pick the right flowers for year-round interest and you'll be left with gorgeous garden borders, plus a more subtle path.
+Line your garden path for a dramatic and colorful display, ensuring you pick the right flowers for year-round interest and you'll be left with gorgeous garden borders, plus a more subtle path.